gcallah/Rationalism/sorcery/Sorcery.md

 It is stunning how explicit this official was about ignoring the primary reality of experience and creating "our own reality."
-If one were to write a fictional character intended to exemplify Voegelin's concept of sorcery, and put thos words in his mouth, a critic would probably call it too blatant.
+If one were to write a fictional character intended to exemplify Voegelin's concept of sorcery, and put those words in his mouth, a critic would probably call it too hamhanded a caricature of the ideologue.

 The promise of being able to create one's own reality is very seductive: As Voegelin noted, "Once you have entered into the magic circle the sorcerer has drawn around himself, you are lost" (OH, 228).

 Having examined the general nature of sorcery, and of the *Zauberworte*, the magic words sorcerers use to cast their spell, we can proceed to look at the specific case of "woke sorcery."

 We can begin with an old example.
 Although the "woke" have not recently paid much attention to mental disabilities, being more recently concerned with racial and sexual issues, they still devote some attention to "ableism," by which they seem to mean the suggestion that people with some handicap have a handicap.
-As Rick Hodges writes:
+On the particular topic of mental handicaps, Rick Hodges writes:

 "In 1910, the Association of Medical Officers of American Institutions for Idiotic and Feeble-Minded Persons adopted three classifications of people we